sspheng/ML-AI/README.md

 fit(x_train,y_train): fit on train sets score(x_test,y_test)): predict and give accuracy on test sets

-REGRESSION¶
-Supervised learning
-We will learn linear and logistic regressions
-This orthopedic patients data is not proper for regression so I only use two features that are sacral_slope and pelvic_incidence of abnormal
-I consider feature is pelvic_incidence and target is sacral_slope Lets look at scatter plot so as to understand it better reshape(-1,1): If you do not use it shape of x or y becaomes (210,) and we cannot use it in sklearn, so we use shape(-1,1) and shape of x or y be (210, 1).
-Now we have our data to make regression.
-In regression problems target value is continuously varying variable such as price of house or sacral_slope.
-Lets fit line into this points.

-Linear regression

-y = ax + b where y = target, x = feature and a = parameter of model We choose parameter of model(a) according to minimum error function that is lost function In linear regression we use Ordinary Least Square (OLS) as lost function.
-OLS: sum all residuals but some positive and negative residuals can cancel each other so we sum of square of residuals.
-It is called OLS
-Score: Score uses R^2 method that is ((y_pred - y_mean)^2 )/(y_actual - y_mean)^2

 CROSS VALIDATION¶
 As you know in KNN method we use train test split with random_state that split exactly same at each time.
 However, if we do not use random_state, data is split differently at each time and according to split accuracy will be different.
 Therefore, we can conclude that model performance is dependent on train_test_split.
 For example you split, fit and predict data 5 times and accuracies are 0.89, 0.9, 0.91, 0.92 and 0.93, respectively.
 Which accuracy do you use?
 Do you know what accuracy will be at 6th times split, train and predict.
 The answer is I do not know but if I use cross validation I can find acceptable accuracy.